Selling Property Acquired as a Gift in the Czech Republic: Tax Guide 2026

 Rules for Using Funds for Your Own Housing Needs

-1. You use the funds by the end of the taxable period immediately following the year in which you received the money.
+- You use the funds by the end of the taxable period immediately following the year in which you received the money.

-2. Or you have already used an amount corresponding to the obtained funds for your own housing needs prior to acquiring them, but no earlier than in the year immediately preceding the year of their acquisition.
+- Or you have already used an amount corresponding to the obtained funds for your own housing needs prior to acquiring them, but no earlier than in the year immediately preceding the year of their acquisition.

-In this case, a reporting obligation to the Czech tax administrator applies.
-You must formally notify them of your intention to use the funds by the tax return deadline for the year in which the sale occurred.
+In this case, a reporting obligation applies.
+You must formally notify the Czech tax administrator of your intention to use the acquired funds to procure your own housing needs by the end of the deadline for filing the tax return for the year in which you received the money from the sale.

 Tax Calculation: You Do Not Tax the Entire Purchase Price

-• Expenses related to the sale: Typically, this includes the Czech attorney's fee for preparing contracts and escrow, or the real estate agent's commission.
+- Expenses related to the sale: Typically, this includes the Czech attorney's fee for preparing contracts and escrow, or the real estate agent's commission.

 Note: The above rules apply to Czech tax residents.
 If you are a tax non-resident, your situation may be subject to a different regime, and I strongly recommend an individual consultation with a tax advisor.